cran-task-views/Hydrology/Hydrology.md

     via inverse modeling.
 The package assists with data preparation, handles data gaps during modeling, and provides tabular and graphical reports of model outputs.
 GitHub only package.

--   `r pkg("telemac")`: An R interface to the TELEMAC suite for modelling of free surface flow.
-This includes methods for model initialisation, simulation, and visualisation.
-So far only the TELEMAC-2D module for 2-dimensional hydrodynamic modelling is implemented.

 -   `r pkg("topmodel")`: Set of hydrological functions including the hydrological model TOPMODEL, which is based on the